-The world’s leading trade fair for the medical sector will take place in Düsseldorf from 12 to 15 November 2018.
-At our stand, we will focus on products and solutions for fluid and sample handling for laboratory automation and for controlling gases in medical technology.
+We were exhibitors at MEDICA.
+The world’s leading trade fair for the medical sector took place in Düsseldorf from 12 to 15 November 2018.
+At our stand, we presented products and solutions for liquid and sample handling for laboratory automation and for controlling gases in medical technology.

 So far unique on the market is the compact rotary gripper module EHMD, which can both grip and rotate sample vials.
 It opens even the smallest sample vessels with a capacity of up to 15 millilitres without any problems.